 So what are the differences between this recipe and the newspaper versions they print every year?
 Well, for starters I use butter not margarine, and I add less sugar.
-Butter is healthier and tastes better so that’s a no brainer.
-Less sugar is also a no brainer since carrots are naturally sweet and don’t need all that much sweetening (except for the couple of teaspoons of Steen’s Cane Syrup which make it more complex).
+Butter is healthier and tastes better so that’s a no-brainer.
+Less sugar is also a no-brainer since carrots are naturally sweet and don’t need all that much sweetening (except for the couple of teaspoons of Steen’s Cane Syrup which makes it more complex).
 And the orange zest and orange flower water brighten the flavor.
 If you don’t have orange flower water you can use juice from the orange.

 But back to the prep.
 You’ll notice that this makes a slightly smaller amount than the typical recipe.
 There are two reasons for this.
 It is so sweet that smaller servings are more appropriate and the smaller amount goes into a smaller souffle pan which cooks up and warms up somewhat faster.

 One final word.
 If you make this in a food processor you can control the level to which it’s puréed.
 If you like pumpkin pie smooth you can do that, but if you prefer chunkier you can just pulse a few times.
 Doing it by hand or with a mixer will always result in a coarser consistency.
 Both taste great so it’s your choice.

 Here’s the non-pimped-up version of the soufflé as it will look in real life without its perky little mint Fascinator up top.

 - 1.5 lbs. carrots, chopped

 - 2 tablespoons cane or sorghum syrup